 Getting training in cardiopulmonary resuscitation (CPR) has become very popular in the US over the recent years.
 With emergency situations happening left and right, it has become part of everybody’s responsibility to be prepared for them.
-CPR training is offered by a number of providers all over the country but none compare to us.
+American CPR training courses are offered by a number of providers all over the country but none compare to us.
 We offer CPR training programs in six cities, over five states.
 Name the program you need, we have it.

 We have six training locations in San Francisco, Los Angeles, Las Vegas, Honoulu, Seattle, and Portland.
 Enrolment is quite easy, all of these providers have application forms on their respective websites.
 Enrolment details can also be sent over telephone or e-mail, but expect them to be processed during business hours only.
 The same goes for in-person sign ups.